Euro Truck Simulator 2: Map updates

 The base game features Austria, Belgium, the Czech Republic, north-eastern France, Germany, northern Italy, Luxembourg, Netherlands, western Poland, Bratislava in Slovakia, Switzerland, and Great Britain (the United Kingdom, excluding Northern Ireland and smaller islands).

 Part of SCS Software's recent development philosophy for Euro Truck Simulator 2, amongst releasing paid DLC map expansions, is to improve old areas of the map through free map updates.
 As the initial game areas were mainly ported from older SCS Software games, these older areas did not stand up to the quality of recent expansion packs.
-Early updates included cities like Venice, Graz and Klagenfurt.
+Early updates included cities like Venice, Graz and Klagenfurt am Wörthersee.

 Several updates were released to prepare the 'base map' for downloadable content.
 Update 1.26 included reworked parts of France, parts outside of the Vive la France!
 DLC.
 Update 1.30 prepared existing Italian areas for the Italia DLC.
 Update 1.48.5 included the addition of Trieste and reworked the cities of Ancona and Bari to better prepare the game for the West Balkans DLC release.